jjean95/Google_DataAnalytics_Capstone/README.md

 # Google Data Analytics Capstone Projects
-Capstone project for Google Data Analytics Certificate
+This is a repo for Google Data Analytics Certificate Capstone project

 Case 1: Cyclistic